Air France Flight 296Q: Crash and evacuation

 During the impact, the right wing was torn off, and the spilling fuel ignited immediately.
 Two fire trucks at the airshow set off and an ambulance followed.
 Local emergency services were informed by radio communication.

-Inside the aircraft, many of the passengers were dazed from hitting their heads on the backs of the seats in front of them.
+Inside the aircraft, all the lights had gone out before it came to a final rest, there was no emergency lighting apart from the exit signs.
+Many passengers were dazed from hitting their heads on the backs of the seats in front of them.
 Some passengers had difficulty unfastening their seatbelts because they were unfamiliar with the mechanism (which differs from the type used in car seatbelts).
 The purser went to announce instructions to the passengers but the public address system handset had been torn off.
 He then tried to open the left-side forward door, which was blocked by trees.
 The door opened partway, and the emergency escape slide began inflating while it was stuck partly inside the fuselage.
 The purser, a passenger, and a flight attendant (a guest from another airline) managed to push the door fully open.
 In the process, the purser and the passenger were thrown out of the fuselage with the slide landing on top of them.
 The flight attendant then began evacuating the passengers but they soon began to pile up at the bottom of the slide as their route was blocked by trees and branches.
 The egress of the passengers was temporarily halted while the purser and another flight attendant began clearing the branches.
 When the evacuation continued, the flight attendant stayed at the door, helping passengers, until she began suffering from smoke inhalation.

 By this time, the fire had entered the right side of the fuselage through the damaged floor section between seat rows 10 and 15.
 A passenger tried to open the left-side overwing exit.
 It would not open, which was fortunate as there was by that time a fire on the left wing.